anonymousminati/zerodha-mcp/README.md

 ## Client Usage

+This project provides three client implementations:

+1. Using the Agno framework (`client/agno_client.py`)
+2. Using Agno with Gradio web interface (`client/agno_gradio_client.py`)
+3. Using Google ADK (`client/google_adk_client.py`)

-This project provides two client implementations: one using the Agno framework (`client/agno_client.py`) and another using Google ADK (`client/google_adk_client.py`).
-Both connect to the MCP server and provide an interactive interface for trading operations.
+All clients connect to the MCP server and provide an interactive interface for trading operations.

 ### Running the Agno Client